johnridesabike/acutis/docs/manual.md

 ## Props and bindings

-Every template accepts a map of properties (props) that binds names to values.
+Every template accepts a map of properties (props) that binds values to names.

 In this document, we will use JSON data to represent our input type, but the Acutis rendering engine is flexible enough to allow other types of input.

-The JSON object `{"color": "blue"}` binds `"blue"` to the name `color`.
+As an example, the JSON object `{"color": "blue"}` binds the string `"blue"` to the name `color`.

 ## Echoing values

-If you apply the props from the last section to this template:
+If you apply the data from the last section to this template:

 ```acutis
 My favorite color is {{ color }}.